jawahar-shazab/docs/docs/api.md

 GET /v1/detectorDefs/:detectorDefId
 ```

-Retrieves details of a specific detector definition by its ID.
+This API fetches detailed information about a specific detector definition, identified by its `detectorDefId`.
+It offers a comprehensive overview of the detector's configuration, functionality, and parameters, enabling users to understand its capabilities and integration options within the monitoring system.

 ---